-Coordinate connection and access to regional parks, as the gateway to the Upper Peninsula.
+Coordinate connection and access to regional parks, as the gateway

 Policy 5.2.1 Work with hotels and restaurants to make Ironwood the "home base" for people who are exploring Michigan's Upper Peninsula or Northern Wisconsin.

 Policy 5.2.2 Work with regional and state entities such as Ironwood Tourism Council and Pure Michigan to develop coordinated promotional materials and mapping of destinations.